BayAreaMetro/MTCDataModel/Best-Practices-Procedures/opendata/process_file2OpenData.md

 - Create metadata for resource.
 Metadata requirements can be found [HERE](requirements_openDataMetadata.md).

-- Move resource and metadata to review directory at S:\Project\OpenDataReview.
+- Move resource and metadata to review directory at J:\SECTION\PLANNING\OpenDataReview.
 If there are multiple files, either ensure the file names have consistent naming so they are naturally grouped or ZIP them in a single, compressed file

 - Notify open data manager by sending them an e-mail at msmith@bayareametro.gov to let them know a resource is ready for review